wolf-adam-eily/annotation/README.md

 We see that we have information about the genomic sample used in each round, a consensus seqeuence frequency matrix for the genomic sample, the generated predicted consensus sequences, and visualizations.
 This format is repeated for various rounds with summaries of all rounds compiled in the summary directories.
 Our complete, predicted consensus sequences may be found in the various "consensi" fastas.
 Now that we have generated our consensus sequences, we are ready to mask our genome using the RepeatMasker.

 <h2 id="Fourth_Point_Header">Masking Regions of Genomic Repetition with RepeatMasker</h2>
 Now that we have identified our consensus sequences, we are ready to mask them using the RepeatMasker.
+RepeatMasker requires two arguments, a library of repetitive regions for your organism and the genome fasta for your organism.
+RepeatMasker will align the repetitive regions to your genome followed by masking those repetitive regions within your genome appropriately.
 Let's have a look at the RepeatMasker options:

 <pre style="color: silver; background: black;">module load RepeatMasker
 RepeatMasker
 ::small preview of options::
-   -small
+   -lib
+   	Rather than use a database, use your own RepeatModeler consensus fasta to ammend your genome -small
        Returns complete .masked sequence in lower case